The best chairs for people with Motor Neuron Disease (MND)

 You’ll also want to include a lateral backrest support in chairs for people with MND.
 With the client’s physical strength deteriorating, you need to ensure that their posture and positioning is maintained as well as possible at various stages of the disease.

-So if your client is presenting low tone and reduced strength, including lateral support in your backrest will help them to maintain a midline position when seated for long periods of time.
+So if a person with MND is presenting low tone and reduced strength, including lateral support in your backrest will help them to maintain a midline position when seated for long periods of time.

-The Lento is an excellent care chair for MND because it includes all kind of positioning options and can include a lateral backrest.
-The highly adjustable seating also means that you can change the chair as your client’s needs change so it will provide the correct support.
+The Lento is created to support someone with MND and features a range of positioning options and accessory options including a lateral backrest.
+The highly adjustable seating also means that you can change the chair as needs change to will provide the correct support over time.

 Unlike care chairs for other conditions, you may need to consider the addition of communication devices in the future.
 MND can cause you to lose the ability to move your mouth and speak, so your client might need to communicate a little differently in the future.